ShaunMaher/random-documentation/MeshCentral/ssh_via_meshcentralrouter.md

 ## Prerequsites
 * Install wine
+* Install socat
 * `freeport` script (TODO: include script here somewhere)

 ## `~/.ssh/config` snippet

 This is a work in progress!

+* It doesn't really detect when MeshCentralRouter makes the connection.
+It just loops socat until it connects.
+Infinite loop if you cancel the MeshCentralRouter dialog.
+Working out how to get the MeshCentralRouter "-debug" option and parsing a log would be better.
+* It starts a new MeshCentralRouter instance for each SSH connection.

 ```
 Host <target hostname>